-[The user might for instance select a diagnosis code in these ways:
+The user might for instance select a diagnosis code in these ways:

 - a.
-Browsing a conceptual hierarchy (corresponding to the NHC super and subclasses) - b.
+Browsing a conceptual hierarchy (corresponding to the SKS super and subclasses) - b.
 A reduced hierarchy so that the department as a default see only the diagnoses relevant for them. - c.
-"Live search" where the user enters part of the diagnosis name, and the system shows possible matches keystroke by keystroke.]
+"Live search" where the user enters part of the diagnosis name, and the system shows possible matches keystroke by keystroke.

 D2.
-Diagnosis type
+A type class (Diagnosis type)

 The diagnosis table D1 holds the actual diagnoses for the patients.
-In contrast, D2 is an example of a type table.
-It holds the catalogue of all possible diagnoses.
+In contrast, D2 is an example of a type class.
+The file cards behind the D2-box make up a catalogue of all possible diagnoses.